 Test 3: Lease Term — Major Part of Economic Life

 The lease term is for the major part of the remaining economic life of the underlying asset.
-US GAAP doesn’t define “major part” but the legacy 75% threshold is widely used in practice.
+The legacy 75% threshold is widely used in practice.

 Test 4: Present Value — Substantially All of Fair Value

-The present value of lease payments (plus any residual value guarantee) equals or exceeds substantially all of the fair value of the underlying asset.
+The present value of lease payments equals or exceeds substantially all of the fair value of the underlying asset.
 The legacy 90% threshold is commonly applied.

 Test 5: Specialized Asset